Undergraduate Programs

 Some of these credits may be eligible for use towards the B.A. category requirements.
 For credits that transfer as specific credit to existing UBCO courses (ex.
 ANTH_O 170), credit will automatically be applied to the category in which it fulfills.

 For courses that transfer as general credit (ex.
-PSYO_O 1st), students will need to speak to an Academic Advisor to request this transfer credit be applied to a specific category.
+PSYO_O 1st), students will need to speak to an Academic Advisor to request this transfer credit be considered for a specific category.
 An official syllabus will need to be submitted to the Dean’s Office.
 The BA Standing Committee will review these requests to determine if the course learning outcomes sufficiently meet the category requirements.

 To discuss and request the use of specific transfer credit courses towards the B.A., please see an Academic Advisor.